Budgeting for Basic Living Expenses

 This accounts for nearly 85% of what people, on average, have been spending.
 It shows that, on average, people are slightly above the recommended percentage for housing expenses.

-Types of Budgeting Methods
+3 Types of Living Expense Budgeting Methods

 There are numerous ways to craft a budget; in fact, we’ve created a guide to cover the different types of budgeting methods.
 One of the keys to effective budgeting is picking a strategy that allows for consistency.
-The following methods could help an individual create a budget.
+The following methods can help an individual create a budget.

-Proportional Budget
+1. Proportional Budget

 For people who have divided up their expenses into needs and wants, proportional budgets may make sense.
 This is a budgetary strategy where monthly income is divided into three categories: